 AOR’s Antioxidant Synergy offers the most powerful combination of antioxidants to reduce inflammation and cellular damage that contribute to aging, infertility, heart disease and many other chronic health conditions.

-Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for the maintenance of good health.
+Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for optimal health.

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, dairy, eggs, fish, shellfish or any animal byproduct.
+Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, dairy, eggs, fish or shellfish.

-(Adult): Take 1 capsule four times daily with food, or as directed by a qualified health care practitioner.
+Take 1 capsule four times daily with food, or as directed by a qualified health practitioner.